akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 *The years that followed brought both joy and sorrow, as all years do.*

 The King returned to England in July of 1115, and visited Stanwey in the thaw and green of spring, as promised.
-He sat by Harold's fire, heard the tale of the Severn told anew, and laughed until his sides ached.
+He sat by Harold’s fire, heard the tale of the Severn told anew, and laughed until his sides ached.

 Harold Red-Wolf, the son of Magnús, died two years later, peacefully, with Beatrice and Godfrey at his side.
 The staghound followed him, somehow, within the week—as if it always had.

 Stanwey was often warmly visited by Duchess Matilda FitzRoy of Brittany.
 She and Beatrice became as true sisters, writing many letters.
-And William Adelin, when he could escape his mother's watchful eye, rode with his half-sister to Stanwey, teasing her and stealing honey from the kitchen.
+And William Adelin, when he could escape his mother’s watchful eye, rode with his half-sister to Stanwey, teasing her and stealing honey from the kitchen.
 They were closer than most true siblings.

 When the White Ship went down in 1120, near Barfleur in Normandy, William was pulled into a small boat and might have escaped.
 But he heard his sister Matilda crying out in the darkness.
 He turned back.
 They drowned together, still reaching for each other.
 The news reached Stanwey on a grey morning.
 Beatrice wept for days.
 King Henry, it was said, never fully recovered from the shock.
 He smiled less, trusted fewer, and carried a hollow in his chest until his own death fifteen years later.

-Queen Matilda of England lived until 1118, long enough to see her grandson—Beatrice and Godfrey's first child—and to hold him once.
+Queen Matilda of England lived until 1118, long enough to see her grandson—Beatrice and Godfrey’s first child—and to hold him once.
 Looking at the child, she said: “Forsooth, God knew what He was doing after all – though I did question it at the time.
 And you, Beatrice, were the best of my mistakes.”

 Roger of Salisbury served the King faithfully for many more years as bishop and justiciar, until his own fall from power in 1139, under a new king.

-Ranulf, the Lord Chancellor, who had been the target of Beatrice's jest, never forgot it.
+Ranulf, the Lord Chancellor, who had been the target of Beatrice’s jest, never forgot it.
 He sometimes told the story to visitors to his solar, right up until his death in 1123.

 The half-sisters married well and moved away.
 Avice wrote once, years later, a letter that might have been an apology.
 Beatrice answered it warmly.
 They never met again.